Arthur P. Barnes

-Arthur P. Barnes is a former professor of music at Stanford University.
+Arthur P. Barnes (March 26, 1930 – February 5, 2024) was an American conductor and professor of music at Stanford University.
 He directed the Leland Stanford Junior University Marching Band from 1963 to 1997.

 Career

-After teaching band and music theory at Fresno State University, Barnes came to Stanford to get his doctorate in music education, and took over as interim director of the Stanford Band (he was named full-time director in 1965), winning over a group of students that had been in a state of anarchy until his arrival with his charts of rock and roll songs, including tunes by The Beatles, Chicago, and The Rolling Stones.
+After teaching band and music theory at Fresno State University, Barnes came to Stanford in 1963 to get his doctorate in orchestral conducting.
+He took over as interim director of the Stanford Band (he was named full-time director in 1965), winning over a group of students that had been in a state of anarchy until his arrival with his charts of rock and roll songs, including tunes by The Beatles, Chicago, and The Rolling Stones.
 His ability to transform popular rock songs into two-minute band pieces soon became the stuff of legend.
 Under his watch, he devoted most of his attention to directing Stanford's symphony and wind ensembles, while leaving the marching band almost entirely in the hands of the students.

 Equally as offbeat as the band members he directed, Barnes filled in for a tuba player in the 1972 Tournament of Roses Parade, winning a $50 bet with the UCLA band director that he couldn't march the five and a half miles with a sousaphone.
 After playing the tuba for the duration of the entire parade without sheet music, he quipped, "Hell, I didn't need music.
 I wrote it."
 The $50 check is still on the wall of the "Band Shak".